Khu Bua: Site and excavation

-Within the roughly rectangular site of around 800x2000 m surrounded by an earthen wall and a moat 44 archaeological sites were found within and outside the wall, with the foundations of Wat Khlong Suwankhiri being the largest and best preserved.
-Excavations were done in 1957, 1960, and 1961.
-The findings - ceramic figurines, wheels of law, and stone tablets - are now on display at the National Museum in Ratchaburi and Bangkok, as well as in the small museum next to Wat Khlong.
+Excavations were carried out in 1957, 1960 and 1961.
+The finds, ceramic figurines, wheels of the law and stone tablets, are now in the national museums at Ratchaburi and Bangkok, as well as in the small museum next to Wat Khlong.
 The architectural and artistic features are those of the Indian Gupta Dynasty, which promoted Buddhism in the region after it was first introduced during the reign of Ashoka.